History of rail transport in Liberia: Bong Mine Railway

+In 2003 the private company GeoServices Inc. resumed traffic on the former BMC connecting railway.

 Effects of the civil wars

+During the civil wars mining activities were abandoned and railway activity ceased.

+After the end of the wars, limited activity recommenced at the Bong mines in 2003 and by 2007 regular passenger and freight trains were reported running.
+By 2009 the mines had passed to Union China who continue to operate to this day (2025) although rail activity has ceased.

-During the civil wars, parts of Liberia's rail network were cut off, and train operations had to be shut down due to lack of profitability.
-Meanwhile, Chinese construction crews worked on a renovation of the facilities, as China was interested in further developing Liberia's mineral resources.
+Chinese construction crews worked on a renovation of the facilities, as China was interested in further developing Liberia's mineral resources.
 The Tubman Bridge, at 240 m in length the most important railway bridge in the country, was being reconstructed in 2011.
 It forms part of the Mano River Railway.